 In a politically unstable state like Palestine, where the movement of people and commodities is restricted, and the use of 4G/5G and other internet technologies remain a political issue, smart cities were for some time an out-of-reach goal.
 Despite the complexity of the situation, multiple municipalities and SMEs have done their best in jumping over political hurdles hoping to make a change.
 One of the remaining issues, however, is linking those actors together to advance the progress and meet rising domestic needs, especially amid COVID-19 repercussions.

-Through the ENI CBC MED project of SME4SMARTCITIES, Leaders International along with its regional partners in the Mediterranean, will encourage collaboration between different SMEs and municipalities in Palestine, and reinforce their capacity in doing so.
-Simply put, the project will help cities become the front-runners of innovation, more specifically, through the use of public procurement of innovative solutions, and the provision of products and services that meet the needs of urban areas.
+In Palestine, Leaders International will encourage collaboration between different SMEs and municipalities, and reinforce their capacity in doing so.
+Simply put, the project will help cities become the front-runners of innovation, more specifically, through public procurement of innovative solutions, and the provision of products and services that meet the needs of urban areas.

 Public-private partnership (PPP) and specifically, the collaboration between the innovation ecosystem and municipal systems, is crucial.
 This framework is most effective with regards to bridging capability gaps and needs, where municipal systems identify and articulate such needs and technology companies bring the digital expertise to address them.